influxdata/docs-v2/content/v2.0/cloud/urls.md

     {{< nav-icon "load-data" >}}

 2. Go to **Client Libraries**.
-3. The URL of your InfluxDB instance is displayed at the top of the page.
+3. The URL of your InfluxDB instance is displayed near the top of the page.